laphisboy/pytorch-image-models/README.md

-# Change a little from the original to
+# Changed a little from the original to
 # test how Blur Pooling works with EfficientNet